Bobby Slowik

 Slowik's first NFL coaching role came with the Washington Commanders, where he spent three seasons as a defensive assistant (2011-13).
 He worked closely with linebacker Ryan Kerrigan who earned his first Pro Bowl selection in 2012.
 In 2011, Slowik worked closely with a defensive unit that ranked fifth in the NFC in total defense with 339.8 yards allowed per game.

 Prior to coaching, Slowik began his NFL career with Washington in 2010 as a video assistant.
-He was responsible for the breakdown of upcoming opponents' film and assisted the department's operations with the coaching and scouting staffs.
+He was responsible for the breakdown of upcoming opponents and assisted the department's operations with the coaching and scouting staffs.

 Slowik's family has had a history in the NFL.
-Throughout his NFL coaching career (1992-2013), his father, Bob, served as the defensive coordinator for the Denver Broncos, Green Bay Packers, Cleveland Browns and Chicago Bears, as well as for the Montreal Alouettes in the CFL.
-His brother, Ryan, has worked with Miami on the other side of the ball since 2022, currently serving as the defensive backs coach and pass game specialist.
+His father, Bob, has served as the defensive coordinator for the Denver Broncos, Green Bay Packers, Cleveland Browns and Chicago Bears, as well as for the Montreal Alouettes in the CFL and currently serves in that role with the Calgary Stampeders.
+His brother, Ryan, served on Miami's defensive coaching staff from 2022 to 2025.
 Slowik's other brother, Steve, is a pro scout for the San Francisco 49ers.

-His mother, Carol, was a pioneer in the sport of women's track and field, claiming the National Collegiate and USTFF championship in the 100-meter hurdles in 1976, while holding the World Record in the 60-yard hurdles and owning the American record in both the 50-meter and 60-meter hurdles indoors.
+His mother, Carol, was a pioneer in the sport of women's track and field, claiming the National Collegiate and USTFF championship in the 100-meter hurdles in 1976, while holding the World Record in the 60-yard hurdles and owning the American record in both the 50-meter and 60-meter indoors hurdles.
 She was named All-American multiple times and competed as a member of the USA National Team.

 Slowik attended Michigan Tech where he played wide receiver and studied biomedical engineering.
 He earned All-GLIAC honors in 2008.